costrouc/cpsc462/parallelProg07/code/README.md

 Author: Christopher Ostrouchov MS&E Graduate Research Assistant
 Please Contact costrouc at utk dot edu for questions.

-This program assumes that it is opperating on a cluster that is opperated with the sun grid engine queueing system.
-For ease of opperation please only use the makefile!
+This program assumes that it is operating on a cluster that is operated with the sun grid engine queuing system.
+For ease of operation please only use the makefile!
 A lot of things are automated with shell scripting controlled by the makefile.
 Including test dependencies.